-Mr Srinivas asks, ” I am planing to go to Badrinath (India) during this October.
-I am very much worried about my father health.
+Mr Srinivas asks, ” I am planning to go to Badrinath (India) during this October.
+I am very much worried about my father’s health.
 He is 64 years and having Diabetic and Hypertension.
-Please advice what should be done in case if he finds very cold and starts shivering finally gone to hypothermia.
+Please advice what should be done in case he finds it very cold and starts shivering finally gone to hypothermia.
 The temperature at that time will be below 0 degree Celsius.”

 Here are some Ayurvedic ways to keep your body warm and healthy while you visit very cold places.

 Tips to follow

 Use clothes which traps the heat within and avoids loss of temperature from the body.
 Have some winter-wear collection.

 Remember that even if you are on tour, while visiting a cold location, exercise will help you keep the body warm, it allows you to sweat and the skin to breathe.

 It is a good Ayurvedic product to carry with you.
 Most of the ingredients in Chyawanprash are hot in nature.
 They help to improve lungs strength and boost blood circulation.